 But there is one feature you may not be using that often, and it’s that little icon of a clock on the face of the Web Clipper.

-Get Reminders for Important Evernote Clips
+How to Add Reminders for Evernote Web Clips

 Thanks to that little clock you can add a notification alert to any web clip you save.
 For instance, it could be an event detail or a travel plan: